 Parents & Families

 Your student has embarked upon a great adventure by choosing to attend the University of West Florida.
-By joining a fraternity or sorority, he or she is joining many other new members in their search for a sense of community at the University.
-Students can feel overwhelmed once they are in a new environment.
-Here in Fraternity & Sorority Life we hope to help your student through this new and exciting time in their lives.
+By joining a fraternity or sorority, your student will be joining many other new members in their search for a sense of community at UWF.
+Fraternity & Sorority Life is a great community built to help your student through this new and exciting time in their lives.

 Fraternities and sororities are different on every campus.
 Groups that may have been strong on the campus where you attended school may not have the same reputation at the University of West Florida.
 Let your student choose the group that he or she feels the most comfortable joining.